Skip to main content

 Indirectly, yes.
 Google uses page load speed as a ranking factor via Core Web Vitals.
 Smaller JavaScript files mean faster Time to Interactive (TTI) and lower Total Blocking Time (TBT).
 For content-heavy pages, reducing JS size directly improves SEO metrics.

-What's Terser and why should I use it?
+What is Terser and when should I use it?

-Terser is the industry-standard JavaScript minifier used by Vite and webpack.
-It parses your code into an Abstract Syntax Tree (AST), then rewrites it optimally, renaming variables, removing dead code, and simplifying expressions.
-Much more powerful than regex-based approaches.
+Terser is a JavaScript minifier used by many build pipelines.
+It parses your code into an Abstract Syntax Tree (AST), then can rename variables, remove dead code, and simplify expressions.
+Use it through a build tool when you need production-grade bundle minification.

 Can I minify ES6+ and TypeScript?

 This tool handles JavaScript syntax.
 TypeScript needs to be compiled to JavaScript first.
 For ES6+ features like arrow functions and template literals, the tool preserves them.
-Terser and esbuild handle all modern syntax natively.
+Terser and esbuild handle current JavaScript syntax natively.

 What's the difference between Terser and esbuild?